franz-deleon/FdlDebug/README.md

 ================
 [![Build Status](https://travis-ci.org/franz-deleon/FdlDebug.png?branch=develop)](https://travis-ci.org/franz-deleon/FdlDebug)

 FdlDebug is a super simple PHP debugger outputter with a twist.
-Kinda like var_dump() but more!
+It's like var_dump() but more!

 #### Sneak peak on usage
 ```php